DenysVuika/handicraft/site/docs/api/Editor.md

   ["enabled?", "boolean", "Optional.
 If set to false, all editing capabilities will be disabled"], ["indicator?", 'Record<"success" | "error", String>', "Optional.
 The colour to use for the drop indicator.
 The colour set in 'success' will be used when the indicator shows a droppable location; otherwise the colour set in 'error' will be used."], ["onRender?", "React.ComponentType<{element: React.ReactElement}>", "Optional.
-Specify a custom component to render every User Element in the editor."], ["onNodesChange?", "(query: QueryMethods) => void", "Optional.
+Specify a custom component to render every User Element in the editor."], ["onNodesChange?", "(query: EditorQueryMethods) => void", "Optional.
 A callback method when the values of any of the nodes in the state changes"], ["handlers?", "(store: EditorStore) => CoreEventHandlers", "Optional.
 Override the default event handlers with your own logic."]
 ]} />